List of New York Mets minor league affiliates

 The New York Mets farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Five teams are owned by the major league club, while the Brooklyn Cyclones are legally separate but owned by Mets owner Steve Cohen, and the Binghamton Rumble Ponies are completely independently owned.
+Four teams are owned by the major league club, while three—the Syracuse Mets, Binghamton Rumble Ponies, and St. Lucie Mets—are independently owned.

 The Mets have been affiliated with the Double-A Binghamton Rumble Ponies of the Eastern League since 1992, making it the longest-running active affiliation in the organization among teams not owned by the Mets.
 The longest affiliation in team history was the 38-year relationship with the Triple-A International League's Tidewater/Norfolk Tides from 1969 to 2006.
 Their newest affiliate is the Syracuse Mets of the International League, which became the Mets' Triple-A club in 2019.

 Geographically, New York's closest domestic affiliate is the High-A Brooklyn Cyclones of the South Atlantic League, which are located approximately 15 mi away.
 New York's furthest domestic affiliates are the Single-A St. Lucie Mets of the Florida State League and the Rookie Florida Complex League Mets, which share a facility some 1001 mi away.